tomolt/libschrift/README.md

 libschrift
 ==========
-*libschrift* is a novel TTF font rendering library with focus on simplicity, correctness, and security.
+*libschrift* is a lightweight and secure TTF font rendering library.

 Goals
 -----